griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/13_adding_personality_colors.md

 ### Favorite Colors

 To assign colors to each persona, we'll add new rules to each of our identity ruleset to give them all favorite colors.
-You're welcome to use [Standard Colors](https://rich.readthedocs.io/en/stable/appendix/colors.html#appendix-colors), Hex, or rgb values.
+You're welcome to use [Standard Colors](https://rich.readthedocs.io/en/stable/appendix/colors.html#appendix-colors){target="_blank"}, Hex, or RGB values.
 Whatever makes you happy.

 ```python